Retreat of Russian shoppers fails to dent Dubai retailers

 The DSF, being held this year from Jan.
 1 to Feb.
 1, contributes over $1 billion of retail sales to the emirate's economy and Russian shoppers have always been among the biggest spenders, along with Saudi Arabians and Americans.

-This year, however, more Russians have stayed home for the orthodox Christmas holiday, which coincides with the opening week of the festival, thanks to a crippled rouble that has nearly halved against the U.S. dollar since July.
-The UAE dirham mirrors the dollar.
+This year, however, more Russians have stayed home for the orthodox Christmas holiday, which coincides with the opening week of the festival, thanks to a crippled rouble RUB= that has nearly halved against the U.S. dollar .DXY since July.
+The UAE dirham AED= mirrors the dollar.

 Russian travel operators in Dubai reported a sharp drop in the number of tours booked to the emirate compared with the same time last year, one by as much as 80 percent.